Jul 22, 2016

-Field School Update: Week 2
+Field School Week 6

 By Marissa Sarver and Alex Covert On Monday the field school began working in the Archaeology lab due to rain.
 We learned how to clean artifacts and also how to […]